11 Mar '22

 Followers and listeners on Spotify are often cited as important, in part because these numbers are so visible.
 But it’s hard to come by an analysis of the value of a Spotify follower to an artist and their team… probably because it’s very difficult to quantify with available data and requires a lot of guesswork.

 I don't think that shouldn’t stop us trying, though!
-It was actually Spotify’s recent (and very controversial) announcement of their new Discovery Mode - where artists and their teams can boost visibility of tracks in exchange for lower royalty payouts - that prompted me to take a look at this.
+It was Spotify’s (very controversial) announcement of Discovery Mode - where artists and their teams can boost visibility of tracks in exchange for lower royalty payouts - that first prompted me to take a look at this.
 But that's another story... moving swiftly on.

 Let’s start with streams directly attributable to that follower.
 This data is hard to come by, but a quick ‘distribution’ type calculation, where your followers are segmented into people who listen a lot, an average amount and not at all, suggests that 5 monthly streams per follower on average could be a reasonable assumption.
 So that’s 60 streams per year.